 Friday Night Pizza Night is a weekly occurrence in my family.
-Even before I left my career early this year, every Friday I would pick up the kiddos, race home, and make fresh pizza dough from scratch.
+Even before I left my career last year, every Friday I would pick up the kiddos, race home, and make fresh pizza dough from scratch.

 When I first started Friday Night Pizza Night several years ago, I used a slow-rising pizza dough with an overnight rise.
 But eventually I got tired of making essentially two meals on Thursday nights, so I started developing a faster (and even more delicious) pizza dough.
 This dough is so amazing that you can actually make it the night before and let it rise until you’re ready to use it!

 It’s been five years in the making, but I’m finally ready to share my Anytime Pizza Dough!
-It goes from initial yeast proofing to pizzas out of the oven in less than 90 minutes with two rises.
-With planning, this can be an ambitious weeknight dinner, or it can be a special weekend treat.
+It is an ambitious pizza dough for a weeknight, but it’s so worth the effort!
+And with planning, this can be an ambitious weeknight dinner, or it can be a special weekend treat.

 This dough is herb-y and chewy and versatile and everything that is perfect about pizza.
 And I hope you love it.

 If you’re new to working with yeast specifically, or new to baking in general, these three articles will help you tremendously when working with this recipe!
 Even if you’re not new to baking, these three articles will have lots of good information to help you with all of your pizza and bread baking endeavors!